Burnout

 While parenting can be wonderful and rewarding, it can also be a source of tension, stress and worry.
 A national survey reports the majority of parents experience isolation, loneliness and burnout from the demands of parenthood, with many feeling a lack of support in fulfilling that role.

-you may notice:
+you may experience:

-Experiencing overwhelming exhaustion related to parenting and your role as a parent
+Overwhelming exhaustion related to parenting and your role as a parent

 Emotional distance from your child or loved ones